WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 18 | Morning work
+Completed the third assignment in the "practice flexbox" Ex.
+We were asked to create a footer using flexbox properties and a set of instructions.
+It's not the prettiest footer, but it was completed prior to class.
+I think we will be discussing the positioning of items in CSS.

+##

+---

 ## 2022 02 17 | CSS
 Completed warm up.
 I should probably check to see if it can be mod.
 Class is discussing Box Modelling for CSS.
 I completed the Flexbox Ex.
 It was really difficult.
 Apparently, you cannot ```justify-self``` they way I would expect you to be able to do.
 Instead, ```flex-grow``` helped finish aligning the ```h3``` header text the way I needed it to be done.
 Additionally: I worked on SB05.
 I added the form elements to help change the page.
 This should let me test the filter without needing to type in different critieria.
 It really looks like it is nearly complete (without glossy work).